WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Shearer Creek Trail, May 17, 2006.

 Flower petals are green when just opening and white when fully opened.
-Notice that the filaments (the stalks supporting the anthers) are quite long and project from the floral tube.
+Notice that the filaments (the stalks supporting the anthers) are quite long and project well beyond the petals.

 Range maps © John Kartesz,